nick-vyrko/action-cable-chat/README.md

-## Chatty: The Rails 5.2.1 + Action Cable Example App
+## Chatty: The Rails 5.2 + Action Cable Example App

 This is a really simple chatting app to demonstrate one implementation of Action Cable in a Rails 5 app.

-Users can sign up/log in with a username and create a chatroom or choose from an existing one to start real-time messaging.
+Authentication implemented by [device](https://github.com/plataformatec/devise).
+Users can sign up/log in with a username/email and create a chatroom or choose from an existing one to start real-time messaging.

-The implementation uses multipe subscriptions to multiple chatrooms
+The implementation uses **multipe subscriptions** to multiple chatrooms

 ### Running Locally